 - present all required pre-candidacy recitals (see "Candidacy and Continuous Enrollment," above, for more information);

 - and submit an application form, with a completed degree plan, to the Graduate Office; students cannot be scheduled to take the comprehensive exam without submitting an application.

 Doctoral comprehensive examinations are written by a committee of four faculty members (who are not necessarily members of the student's doctoral committee): (1) the student's major professor; (2) one faculty representative from the student's minor field; (3) one music theory faculty member; and (4) one musicology faculty member.
 Members 2, 3, and 4 are selected by the Graduate Office; generally these will be the coordinators in the respective areas of study or their designated representatives.
 Committee members will submit comprehensive exam questions, including scores if necessary, to the Graduate Office at least two weeks prior to the examination.
 The Graduate Office will notify committee members of the date of the exam and the deadline for submitting questions.

 The doctoral comprehensive examination is divided into four sections—major field, minor field, music history, and music theory—and administered by the graduate advisor over three consecutive days.
 Students are required to take the exam on campus, on the designated day, at the scheduled time.
-Each day is divided into two four-hour time blocks: block 1, 8:00am–12:00pm; and block 2, 1:00pm–5:00pm.
-Students should arrive at the main office in the School of Music (or at the designated exam location) before 8:00am on each day of the exam.
+Each day is divided into two four-hour time blocks: block 1 in the morning; and block 2 in the afternoon.

 The exam is administered on the following schedule:

 |2||music history part 2|

 |2||1||major field part 1|